TonyVlcek/config-files/README.md

 > **TODO:** https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html jetbrains IDEs can backup, version and share their settings.
 Awesome.
 I'll have to take a look into it later on.

+## Terminator
+The config file is just copied from ~/.config/terminator/config.

 ## Ubuntu Keyboard shortcuts
 > TODO: custom shortcuts mapping, so that it doesn't colide with the on in my IDEs that I'm used to.